Indy NXT: Current series (2002–present)

 The Infiniti Pro Series was re-founded by the Indy Racing League and began racing in 2002, the year after the CART-sanctioned Indy Lights series' demise.
 It was a spec series using a TWR (Tom Walkinshaw Racing) developed 3.5L version of the V8 engine used in the Infiniti Q45 combined with Dallara chassis producing 420 hp.
 The series initially struggled to attract drivers and some races have had fewer than 10 entrants.
 However, with the introduction of a number of road-course races to the schedule in 2005, many of America's top prospects like Marco Andretti and Phil Giebler were attracted to the series to run part-time schedules on road courses.
 In 2006, a boost in prize money even further increased car counts to 16 or more, with an even six oval and six road course mix.
 The selected races being double races, and a stand-alone race (independent of the IndyCar Series) were scheduled on the USGP weekend.

 The series was called the Menards Infiniti Pro Series (MIPS) until 2006 when both Menards and Nissan dropped their sponsorship of the series.
 It was then known as the Indy Pro Series.
 On March 26, 2008, the series announced a changing of names, when the historical records and proprietary information of Champ Car were acquired by the IRL.
 The series then became known as Firestone Indy Lights.

-The centerpiece of the Indy Lights schedule is the Freedom 100, contested at Indianapolis Motor Speedway on the Friday prior to the Indianapolis 500.
+The centerpiece of the Indy Lights schedule was the Freedom 100, contested at Indianapolis Motor Speedway on the Friday prior to the Indianapolis 500.
 The series also held a support race for the U.S. Grand Prix, the Liberty Challenge, from 2005 to 2007.
-It was the series' only event that was not a support race to an IndyCar event.
+It was the series' first event that was not a support race to an IndyCar event.

-On September 9, 2007, during the Chicagoland 100, Logan Gomez beat Alex Lloyd by 0.0005 seconds (approximately 1.65 in at 188 mph) which reflects the closest recognized finish in the over century-long history of organized automobile racing throughout the world.
+On September 9, 2007, during the Chicagoland 100, Logan Gomez beat Alex Lloyd by 0.0005 seconds (approximately 1.65 in at 188 mph) which reflects what was the closest recognized finish in the over century-long history of organized automobile racing throughout the world, until the 2018 Powershares QQQ 300.
 In 2008, the margin was established by the Guinness Book of World Records as the closest finish ever in a car race.